From competition to collaboration - The changing dynamics of offline and online retail

 Moreover, offline players have also adopted learnings from their online counterparts, especially in the domain of customer engagement and this is becoming its biggest strength too.

 “In my opinion, the online players have acted as a catalyst for the market growth.
 At Vijay Sales, we have become more tuned to our guest’s needs; be it in giving the product demonstration, delivery scheduling and post purchase service which has helped us grow.
 I don’t see any challenge to offline players due to online presence,” adds Nilesh Gupta, Managing Partner - Vijay Sales.

 With offline retail 2.0 adapting to new demands, the perceived competition with its online counterpart is fast turning into a collaborative reality which will only strengthen in the time to come.
-For more updates, be socially connected with us on

 WhatsApp, Instagram, LinkedIn, Twitter, Facebook & Youtube